 Further workshops for the training of facilitators were conducted for the benefit of the National Secretariat for Children, Adolescence and Families (SENNIAF according to its acronym in Spanish).
 This was done in an effort to further consolidate the programme in Panama and to allow for its institutionalization and sustainability.

-During the first phase of the Programme, conducted during September - November 2010, families in the communities of Mañanitas, San Miguelito, Paitilla, Panama Viejo and Arraiján, all of which are situated in the Province of Panama were targeted by "Strong Families".
+During the first phase of the Programme, conducted during September - November 2010, families in the communities of Mañanitas, San Miguelito, Paitilla, Panama Viejo and Arraiján, all of which are situated in the Province of Panama were targeted by "Strengthening Families".
 The second phase was carried out from February through September in 2011 and in this phase families from Chiriquí, Mañanitas, San Miguelito, East Panama, City of David and the City of Colón were incorporated into the programme.